 Since it’s obvious that D3300 users have no real reason to upgrade to the newer camera, instead of comparing the two we’ll take a look at the D3400 as a standalone camera and from the perspective of a buyer that has yet to own a DSLR.

-Although it’s not made out of any special quality materials, in the hand, the D3400 still feels like a well-made camera that you won’t have to worry about damaging from normal use or from an occasional drop.
-It’s also quite comfortable to hold and to use, but like on many other DSLRs of it size we wish it had a grip that’s a little deeper.
+Although it’s not made out of any special quality materials, in the hand, the D3400 still feels like a well-made best DSLR camera that you won’t have to worry about damaging from normal use or from an occasional drop.
+It’s also quite comfortable to hold and to use, but like on many other DSLRs of its size we wish it had a grip that’s a little deeper.
 Still, most people should have no problems with the D3400 and will enjoy using it.
-While it doesn’t feature as many physical controls as more advanced and professional cameras, it does have enough of those to satisfy your average user and all of them are arranged in a traditional manner that fits any other Nikon DSLR.
+While it doesn’t feature as many physical controls as more advanced and professional cameras like Nikon D7500, it does have enough of those to satisfy your average user and all of them are arranged in a traditional manner that fits any other Nikon DSLR.
 All the buttons and dials also don’t feel cheap in any way and have a nice and tactile feel to them.

 So, as always, let’s take a little tour around a camera to get more familiar with it before we begin to dig a little deeper into its core essence.
 Let’s start with the front.
 There’s not much to see here save for the lens mount release button and the focus assists light.
 The same can be said about the sides of the camera which only hold the flaps which protect all the ports and the SD card compartment.
 Looking at the top, of course, reveals a different story.
 Here we find the flash unit and a hotshoe sitting right above it as well as the main mode dial, shutter button with a power on lever on it and direct record, Exposure compensation and info buttons.
 The main mode dial itself is a little different than the one you’d find on a more advanced DSLR, meaning that instead of having some custom modes added to in it has a couple of scene buttons that bring up a set of optimized settings for each mode.
 These scene modes are Portrait, Landscape, Child, Sports, Close up and Night portrait.
 We applaud Nikon for including those modes because they will surely help the beginners to learn and get the feel for different exposure settings and how they affect their images.
 Lastly, let’s see what the back of the camera holds.
 The left side features five buttons; Playback, Menu, Zoom in, Zoom out and the “i” button.
 The “i” button is used to access a special menu with twelve different predefined settings and these are: White balance, Image quality, Image size, Active D-Lighting, Flash mode, ISO, Exposure compensation, Flash compensation, Set Picture Control, Metering, AF-Area mode and Focus mode.
 This is really a neat way of solving the problem of a rather small number of physical controls that plagues many entry-level cameras.
 Moving on to the right of the camera we find the AE-L/AF-L button, main exposure dial, Live view, Delete and Drive/Timer buttons as well as the 8-way navigation controller.